King Canute the Great, was born to Sweyn Forkbeard

 Canute collected a Danegeld from the Kingdom.
 The sum collected, more than £80,000 was used to pay off his Danish army and send them back to Denmark.

-Canute inherited the throne of Denmark when his brother, King Harold, died.
+Canute inherited the throne of Denmark when his brother, King Harald, died.

-, the most powerful noble, allied himself to Canute by marrying his sister in law, Gytha
+, the most powerful noble, allied himself to Canute by marrying Canute’s sister in law, Gytha

 Canute went to Denmark to claim the Kingdom.